Molecular genetics: Central dogma

-The Central Dogma is the basis of all genetics and plays a key role in the study of molecular genetics.
-The Central Dogma states that DNA replicates itself, DNA is transcribed into RNA, and RNA is translated into proteins.
-Along with the Central Dogma, the genetic code is used in understanding how RNA is translated into proteins.
+The central dogma plays a key role in the study of molecular genetics.
+The central dogma states that DNA replicates itself, DNA is transcribed into RNA, and RNA is translated into proteins.
+Along with the central dogma, the genetic code is used in understanding how RNA is translated into proteins.
 Replication of DNA and transcription from DNA to mRNA occurs in the nucleus while translation from RNA to proteins occurs in the ribosome.
-The genetic code is made of four base pairs: adenine, cytosine, uracil, and guanine and is redundant meaning multiple combinations of these base pairs (which are read in triplicate) produce the same amino acid.
-Proteomics and genomics are fields in biology that come out of the study of molecular genetics and the Central Dogma.
+The genetic code is made of four interchangeable parts of DNA molecules, called "bases": adenine, cytosine, thymine (uracil in RNA), and guanine and is redundant, meaning multiple combinations of these base pairs (which are read in triplicate) produce the same amino acid.
+Proteomics and genomics are fields in biology that come out of the study of molecular genetics and the central dogma.